 Labelling and Marking Requirements

 The Japanese Measurement Law requires that all imported products and shipping documents show metric weights and measures.
 Japanese law requires labels for textiles, electrical appliances and apparatus, plastic products and miscellaneous household and consumer goods.
-For most other products country of origin labelling is not required, except some beverages and foods which do require labelling and marking of true information.
+Generally labeling for most imported products is not required at the customs but at the point of sale.
+For most products country of origin labelling is not required, except some beverages and foods which do require labelling and marking of true information.
 False or misleading labels displaying names of countries or flags other than the country of origin, and/or names of manufacturers or designers outside the country of origin are not permissible.

 Imported products are subject to product testing and cannot be sold in Japan without certification of compliance with prescribed standards, falling into two categories: technical regulations (or mandatory standards) and non-mandatory voluntary standards.
 Compliance with regulations and standards is also governed by a certification system in which inspection results determine whether or not approval (certification/quality mark) is granted.

-It is important that a Japanese agent or partner be fully aware of the wide variety of legislation that could affect the sale of the exported product in Japan.
-Major laws stipulating standards that apply to products in Japan include the followings: 1) Electrical Appliance and Material Control Law; 2) Consumer Product Safety Law; 3) Gas Utility Industry Law; 4) Food Sanitation Law; 5) Pharmaceutical Affairs Law; 6) Road Vehicles Law; 7) Building Standards Law.
+It is important that a Japanese agent or partner be fully aware of the wide variety of legislation that could affect the sale of the product in Japan.
+Major laws stipulating standards that apply to products in Japan include the following: 1) Electrical Appliance and Material Safety Law; 2) Consumer Product Safety Law; 3) Food Sanitation Law; 4) Pharmaceutical Affairs Law; 5) Building Standard Law.

 Hong Kong's Trade with Japan

 Most Hong Kong goods such as garments, toys, jewellery, housewares, watches, clocks and major electronic items can be imported freely with import licences, except certain items covered by the import restriction system mentioned above.